Have you ever had a Pension Transfer with HSBC?

 You could be owed £1,000s in compensation if HSBC mis-sold your Pension Transfer.

-Many consumers were informed by HSBC to transfer their pension benefits from a work based pension to a private pension.
-In most cases these pensions would not provide any additional benefits, HSBC did not tell their customers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.
+Many consumers were told by HSBC to transfer their pension benefits from a work based pension to a private pension.
+In most cases these pensions would not provide any additional benefits, HSBC did not tell their consumers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.

 Some providers such as HSBC promoted that the pension they offered would out perform the workplace pension, this would not be the case with a riskier stock based pension and the advice given to millions of clients has been condemned by the regulator of HSBC.